simpeg/aurora/paper/paper.md

 # Statement of Need

 FORTRAN processing codes have long been available (e.g. EMTF @egbert2017mod3dmt, or BIRRP @chave1989birrp) but lack the readability of high-level languages and modifications to these programs are seldom attempted [@egbert2017mod3dmt], and have the additional barrier of compiling.
 Recently several python versions of MT processing codes have been released by the open source community, including @shah2019resistics, @smai2020razorback, @ajithabh2023sigmt, and @mthotel.
 Aurora adds to this canon of options but differs by leveraging the MTH5 and mt\_metadata packages eliminating a need for internal development of time series or metadata containers.
 As a python representation of Egbert's EMTF Remote Reference processing software, Aurora provides a continuity in the MT code space as the languages evolve.
 We note that Aurora is two degrees separated from the FORTRAN EMTF, as we used a Matlab implementation of EMTF from Prof. Gary Egbert as an initial framework.
 By providing an example workflow employing MTH5 we hope other developers may benefit from following this model, allowing researchers interested in signal-and-noise separation in MT to spend more time exploring and testing algorithms to improve TF estimates, and less time (re)-developing formats and management tools for data and metadata.
+Aurora is distributed under the [MIT](https://opensource.org/license/mit/) open-source license.

 This manuscript describes the high-level concepts of the software – for information about MT data processing @ajithabh2023sigmt provides a concise summary, and more in-depth details can be found in @Vozoff:1991, @egbert2002processing and references therein.